src-dbgr/crypto-monitor-api-poc/README.md

 The API should now be running on `http://localhost:8080`.
 You can use tools like Postman or curl to interact with the endpoints defined in your controllers.

+To explore and test the API:
+1. Access the Swagger UI at `http://localhost:8080/api-docs`
+2. Use the interactive documentation to understand and test the available endpoints.

 ## Stopping the Application

 1. Stop the Spring Boot application (Ctrl+C in the terminal where it's running)